Robert Young Pelton: Rebel, Jihadi, and Insurgent Groups

-In order to gain access, Pelton has spent an unusual amount of time living with, traveling with, and documenting some of the world's best-known insurgent groups.
-Some of the groups Pelton has lived with and interviewed include, the Northern Alliance in Afghanistan, the LURD in Liberia, MILF in the Southern Philippines, Bougainville Revolutionary Army, the Sudan People's Liberation Army in Southern Sudan, the Taliban in Afghanistan, the FARC, and AUC in Colombia, the Chechen rebels and the Karen National Liberation Army, the Karen National Union and the Free Burma Rangers in Burma His access and interviews initially were to create The World's Most Dangerous Places.
+In order to gain access, Pelton has spent an unusual amount of time living with, traveling with, and documenting some of the world's well-known insurgent groups.
+Some of the groups Pelton has lived with and interviewed include: the Northern Alliance in Afghanistan, the LURD in Liberia, MILF in the Southern Philippines, Bougainville Revolutionary Army, the Sudan People's Liberation Army in Southern Sudan, the Taliban in Afghanistan, the FARC, and AUC in Colombia, the Chechen rebels and the Karen National Liberation Army, the Karen National Union and the Free Burma Rangers in Burma His access and interviews initially were to create The World's Most Dangerous Places.
 His unusual and death-defying efforts to get this access soon then morphed into his TV series and then into a series of other books and film projects.

 Pelton has described and shown how he gets access and world exclusive interviews in his TV series The World's Most Dangerous Places for the Discovery Channel, investigating and reporting from the inside the drug business in Colombia and Peru, the mafia in Georgia and Turkey, and bounty hunting in Mexico.

 Television series

 Pelton executive produced and hosted seven one-hour specials for Discovery from 1998 until 2003.
 Pelton travels to meet rebel leaders in Afghanistan, Chechnya, the Philippines, Colombia, West Africa, and even militias in the United States.
-His list of interviews includes Afghan leaders like Massoud and General Dostum, African child soldiers and rebels in Liberia, Sierra Leone, and Sudan, Colombian rebels included the FARC's Mono Jojoy, Alphonso Cano, and Marulando along with many other wanted leaders.
+His list of interviews includes Afghan leaders like Massoud and General Dostum, African child soldiers and rebels in Liberia, Sierra Leone, and Sudan, Colombian rebels included the FARC's Mono Jojoy, Alphonso Cano, and Marulando, along with many other wanted leaders.
 One of his most well-known interviews is his exclusive interview of "American Taliban" John Walker Lindh.
 His interview was featured on CNN and became the first time an American al Qaeda member had been interviewed after 9/11.